Elver Park

 The largest community park in Madison Parks, Elver Park spans an impressive 250 acres in the southwest corner of the city.
 Elver features two reservable shelters, a splash park, athletic fields, a disc golf course and more.
 See At This Park for a complete list.

-During elections, this site is a City of Madison polling location and closed to all other activities.
+During elections, this site is a City of Madison polling location and is closed to all other activities.

 Park Highlights

-- Elver Park features an all-inclusive playground.
-Read more in the press release.
+- Elver Park features an inclusive playground.

 SPLASH PARK